With the country on lockdown, it’s essential that you understand your options as a borrower or when moving home.

 - Some lenders might only offer a payment holiday to the borrowers they perceive to really need one

-- You may have already fallen behind on your mortgage payments so your lender may decide that a different course of action is necessary - if this is the case, communication with your lender is vitally important
+- You may have already fallen behind on your mortgage payments which won’t necessarily exclude you from applying for a payment holiday, but your lender may decide that a different course of action is necessary.
+Communication with your lender is vitally important in these circumstances

-- You may have just remortgaged with a new lender who require that you make a certain number of payments before allowing you to take a payment holiday
+- You may have just remortgaged with a new lender who requires that you make a certain number of payments before allowing you to take a payment holiday

 What Are the Alternatives to Payment Holidays?

-There are many alternatives to payment holidays that you might want to consider.
+There are some alternatives to payment holidays that you might want to consider depending on what your lender can facilitate.
 It’s worth seeking independent advice before you make a decision:

-Some mortgages have an underpayment feature which allows you to reduce your monthly mortgage by a set amount.
-Your proposed monthly payment must cover the interest on your mortgage as a minimum.
+A few lenders and mortgages have an underpayment feature which allows you to reduce your monthly mortgage by a set amount.
+Your proposed monthly payment should usually cover the interest on your mortgage as a minimum.
 Underpayments can help if you’re able to make a partial payment on your mortgage but can’t afford the whole thing.
 They’re more cost-effective than a payment holiday, as you still pay a bit towards your mortgage each month.
 You’ll need to agree on an underpayment strategy with your lender, regardless of whether it’s already a feature.
-This option typically won’t affect your credit rating.
+This option might not affect your credit rating but it is well worth asking if it will be recorded negatively on your credit file.

 In extreme cases, a lender may allow you to switch to an interest-only mortgage part way through your mortgage term.
 You could also consider remortgaging with a new lender on an interest-only basis, but obviously you must meet their criteria for this to be possible.
 It’s worth noting that, whilst this might alleviate some financial pressure in the short term, you would need to provide evidence of how you would repay the mortgage balance in the future, otherwise you could find yourself facing a much bigger problem further down the line.
 It’s important to seek advice on this as it’s a rather big decision with long-lasting ramifications.